MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

     - Click **Next** to specify **User Experience** details.
     - <u>Show Task Sequence progress</u>: Selected.
     - <u>Software Installation</u>: Not selected.
-    - <u>System restart (if required to complete the installation)</u>: Not selected.
+    - <u>System restart (if necessary to complete the installation)</u>: Not selected.
     - <u>Commit changed at deadline or during a maintenance windows (requires restart)</u>: Optional.
     - <u>Allow task sequence to be run for client on the Internet</u>: Optional
     - Click **Next** to specify **Alerts** details.
     - <u>Create a deployment alert when the threshold is higher than the following</u>: Optional.
     - Click **Next** to specify **Distribution Points** details.
     - <u>Deployment options</u>: **Download content locally when needed by the running task sequence**.
-    - <u>When no local distribution point is available use a remote distribution point</u>: Optional.
+    - <u>When no local distribution point is available, use a remote distribution point</u>: Optional.
     - <u>Allow clients to use distribution points from the default site boundary group</u>: Optional.
     - Click **Next**, confirm settings, click **Next**, and then click **Close**.

 ### Complete the client installation process

-1. Open the Software Center on the target Windows 7 or Windows 8.1 client computer.
-You can do this by clicking Start and then typing **software** in the search box, or by typing the following at a Windows PowerShell or command prompt:
+1. On the target Windows 7 or Windows 8.1 client computer, open the Software Center by clicking Start and then typing **software** in the search box, or by typing the following address at a Windows PowerShell or command prompt:

     ```
     C:\Windows\CCM\SCClient.exe